 Before you publish your content, be sure to optimize it.
 For videos, this means tagging and categorizing it appropriately, as well as including a title and description that contain your targeted keywords.
 Outfit it with an image that is branded and compelling.
 You don’t have to settle for whatever random image YouTube chooses for you.

 The goal is to use the research to target potential customers.
-This will help your content, that you worked so hard to create, get found organically.
-When it does get found it needs to be enticing enough that the searcher can’t help but click through.
+This will help your content, which you worked so hard to create, get found organically.
+When it does get found, it needs to be enticing enough that the searcher can’t help but click through.

 Quality Over Quantity